Office - (702) 671-0591

 - Department 24 considers matters set on the Chambers calendars on Tuesdays and Thursdays.
 Matters which will automatically be set on the Chambers calendar are as follows: Pro Hac Vice, Motion to Associate Counsel, Motion to Withdraw, Motion for Reconsideration, and Status Checks for Blocked Accounts.

 - Department 24 requires telephonic appearances be made via Court Call.
-Counsel must arrange appearance via Court Call at least 24 hours prior to their scheduled hearing by contacting them directly at 888-882-6878.
+Counsel must seek prior approval from Department 24 for the telephonic appearance and must arrange appearance via Court Call at least 24 hours prior to their scheduled hearing by contacting Court Call directly at 888-882-6878.
+Court Call is NOT permitted at Pretrial Conferences or Calendar Calls.

-- All Petitions to Seal Records must be filed with a Notice of Hearing setting the matter for hearing on the Department 24 Law & Motion calendar.
-All petitions must be accompanied by a copy of the police/arrest report related to each charge included in the petition.
-Petitioner must also submit an affidavit in support of the petition which must contain a brief biography of Petitioner's life from the date of the arrest to the present, to include basic facts such as education, work and family history, life experiences and/or accomplishments, and arrests and/or charges not eligible for sealing, along with an explanation of why Petitioner has now chosen to petition the Court for the sealing of records.
+All Petitions to Seal Records must be filed with a Notice of Hearing setting the matter for hearing on the Department 24 Law & Motion calendar.
+All petitions must be accompanied by a current copy of the police/arrest report related to each charge included in the petition, current SCOPE, and a current Nevada Repository Record.
+Petitioner must also submit an affidavit in support of the petition which must contain a showing of how Petitioner has been rehabilitated and a brief biography of Petitioner's life from the date of the arrest to the present, to include basic facts such as education, work and family history, life experiences and/or accomplishments, and arrests and/or charges not eligible for sealing, along with an explanation of why Petitioner has now chosen to petition the Court for the sealing of records.
+Petitioner must advise the Court of the Prosecuting Offices(s)’ Position on the Petition to Seal.
+This information should be presented as part of the Affidavit of Petitioner and should include additional documentation, if any, as an Exhibit to the Petition.
+If the Petition to Seal is approved by the Prosecuting Office(s), the Proposed Order Granting Petition to Seal, with signatures of the Prosecuting Office(s), to be submitted to email@example.com for the Court’s consideration prior to the Hearing.

 - All Default Judgments for a total award of less than $100,000 may be submitted to Chambers.
 All Default Judgments for a total award of $100,000 or more and Default Judgments with relief sought, including non-sum certain dollar amounts, must be set on the Court’s regular motion calendar.
 A courtesy copy of any Application for Default Judgment which may be considered in Chambers should be delivered to Department 24 (along with the proposed Default Judgment) upon filing of the Application with the Court.
 Live testimony is required at the prove-up hearing, but telephonic appearances are permitted.